Devolutions/devolutions-gateway/devolutions-gateway/openapi/dotnet-client/docs/JrecApi.md

 # **DeleteRecording**
 > void DeleteRecording (Guid id)

-Lists all recordings stored on this instance
+Deletes a recording stored on this instance

 ### Example
 ```csharp